-The construction method: We build minimally invasively with the tunnel excavator
+The construction method: We build with minimal interference using the tunnel excavator

 Introducing: our ‘Debohra’ tunnel excavator

-Our Debohra tunnel excavator started work at the end of September 2024.
+Our Debohra tunnelling machine started work at the end of September 2024.
 It is digging its way from Matzleinsdorfer Platz along a route of around four kilometres to Augustinplatz in the seventh district and constructing the new line tunnels for the U2 underground line.
-This work is being carried out underground - similar to an operational ‘buttonhole method’.
+This work is taking place underground.
+Debohra has reached its first milestone, the Reinprechtsdorfer Straße emergency exit, at the end of 2024.
+At the beginning of 2025, it has arrived at the future U2xU4 Pilgramgasse station.
+On its way from Matzleinsdorfer Platz to Pilgramgasse, it has already dug 935 metres of new U2 tunnel and installed 4,200 tubbings (the concrete ring segments that make up the outer shell of the tunnel tube).

-All of the earth that Debohra excavates is transported away via a central shaft at Matzleinsdorfer Platz.
+All of the earth excavated by Debohra is being removed via a central shaft at Matzleinsdorfer Platz.
 This avoids dust and noise and a whole 20,000 lorry journeys through the city - which in turn saves up to 75 tonnes of harmful CO2.

-This construction method can be used for longer sections with a uniform tunnel course, whereby the ground must also be relatively uniform.
-The 50 metre long tunnel boring machine completes all work steps in one: digging the tunnel, sealing and lining the tunnel tube and removing the demolition material.
+This construction method can be used for longer sections with an even tunnel course, whereby the ground must also be relatively even.
+The 127 metre long tunnel excavation machine completes all work steps in one: digging the tunnel, sealing and lining the tunnel tube and removing the demolition material.

 Open construction method ("lid construction")